kubernetes/cloud-provider-openstack/docs/expose-applications-using-loadbalancer-type-service.md

   Defines whether or not to create health monitor for the load balancer pool, if not specified, use `create-monitor` config.
 The health monitor can be created or deleted dynamically.

+- `loadbalancer.openstack.org/unmanaged-pool-id`

+  Cloud provider will simply add or remove members from the pool.
+Creation and deletion of pool, listener, healthmonitor and loadbalancer will not be performed by cloudprovider---user is expected to create these resources beforehand using openstack CLI.
+With this feature services running on different k8s clusters can be served from the same loadbalancer.

 ### Switching between Floating Subnets by using preconfigured Classes

 If you have multiple `FloatingIPPools` and/or `FloatingIPSubnets` it might be desirable to offer the user logical meanings for `LoadBalancers` like `internetFacing` or `DMZ` instead of requiring the user to select a dedicated network or subnet ID at the service object level as an annotation.